yourjelly/odoo/addons/wowl/doc/testing.md

   code that setup the test suite environment.
 - some helpers are available in `static/tests/helpers.ts`.
-- to access the test suite, one needs to have an odoo server running and then open `/web/tests` in a browser
+- to access the test suite, one needs to have an odoo server running and then open `/wowl/tests` in a browser

-The test suite file structure look like this:
+The test suite file structure looks like this:

 ```
 static/